smirfolio/tasks_prompts_chain/README.md

 - API error handling
 - Placeholder validation
 - LLM validation (checks if specified LLM ID exists)
+- stop_placholder to validate the LLM output and stop the chain prompt excution

 Errors are raised with descriptive messages indicating the specific issue and prompt number where the error occurred.